sanjitsbatra/HiDENSEC/README.md

 # HiDENSEC
 This repository contains scripts for performing HiDENSEC analysis given a Hi-C BAM file.
-The manuscript can be found here and the raw fastq and BAM files used for this analysis are provided at SRA __.

 1. Convert BAM files into .hic files and matrices
 We provide a bam2hic.sh script to convert a Hi-C BAM file into .assembly.hic and .hg38.hic files.